 Ch 247 ab.
 Organic Reaction Mechanisms.
 6 units (2-0-4); first, second terms.
 Various tools for the study of organic reaction mechanisms will be discussed with major emphasis on kinetic methods.
-Not offered in 1973-74.
+Not offered in 1974-75.

-Ch 254 ab.
+Ch 254.
 The Chemistry of Amino Acids, Peptides, and Proteins.
-9 units (3-0-6); second, third terms.
-Prerequisite: Ch 41 abc.
+9 units (3-0-6); third term.
+Prerequisites: Ch 41 abc.
 A discussion of the chemical reactions, structures, and functions of amino acids, peptides, and proteins.
+Given in alternate years.
+Not offered in 1974-75.
 Instructor: Schroeder.
-Given in alternate years.